sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ## Manage Contacts

-Managing contacts is an integral part of your marketing campaigns lifecycle.
+Managing contacts is an integral part of your Marketing Campaigns lifecycle.
 You can create lists for contacts, as well as view and edit each individual contact within your contact database.

 ### 	Viewing a contact